zzuo123/jellyrec/README.md

 To get the OMDB API key, you would need to register for an account at [http://www.omdbapi.com/apikey.aspx](http://www.omdbapi.com/apikey.aspx).

 To get the Jellyfin API key, you would need to be an admin on your Jellyfin server.
 From the hamburger menu, go to `Administration` -> `Dashboard` -> `API Keys` and press the `+` button to create a new API key.

-To get the Jellyfin User ID, you can go to `Settings` -> `Profile` and your user id should be at the end of the url.
-For example, if the url is `http://localhost:8096/web/#/userprofile.html?userId=abcdefg`, then the user id is `abcdefg`.

 The Jellyfin URL is the url to your Jellyfin server.
 For example, if you are running Jellyfin on your local machine, the url would be `http://localhost:<port>`.
 If you are running Jellyfin on a server, the url would be `http://your-server-ip:<port?>`.